 SEEED reTerminal display stm32 stuck in boot mode

-TLDR Attempts to get stm32 unstuck
+TL;DR Attempts to get stm32 unstuck

 I’ve recently run into trouble with the reTerminal display on the latest Raspbian Release.
 Here’s what got it working: